maleina/Casting-Agency/README.md

 This project was created as part of Udacity's Full Stack Developer Nanodegree program in order to demonstrate mastery of the skills learned during the program.
 The goal was to complete the backend API for a casting agency web app.
 The application:

-1) Returns a list of available actors and movies to be cast
+1) Returns a list of available actors and movies to be cast.
 2) Provides the ability to add, modify or delete both actors and movies.
 3) Implements Rules Based Access Control (RBAC):
     - Casting Agents may only view actors and movies.